 To assess whether elevated CO2 (eCO2) conditions are driving a change in the proportion of trees supporting lianas over time, I used a mixed effects binomial (log) regression, which allows for both random and fixed effects (Gelman and Hill, 2007; Gardener, 2017.).
 I used treatment (either ambient or eCO2) and the year of the TLS survey as fixed effects and the EucFACE ring as well as individual trees nested within the rings as separate random effects.
 These random effects account for the repeated measures of these data as well as allowing me to account for between ring variability in site factors.
 Models were also fitted with an interaction term between treatment and year.
 However, this was found to perform less well than those fitted without the interaction term (AIC= 393.9 vs AIC= 390.9 for models with and without the interaction term included).

 To determine how the LAH differed between TLS surveys, I calculated change in absolute LAH per treatment.
 For each tree, I calculated the difference in LAH between surveys.
 To assess whether the change in LAH between survey periods was driven by elevated CO2 conditions, I used a Multi factor ANOVA using year of TLS census, Treatment, the first recorded LAH per individual in 2012 as factors and a nested random effect of individual tree within experimental ring to account for repeated measures.
-I included first recorded LAH of a liana to assess whether initial survey height affected response to CO2.
+I included first recorded LAH of a liana to assess whether initial survey height affected response to CO2 treatment.
 To determine whether changes in LAH varies over time, I used post-hoc least square means tests to conduct pairwise analysis where the ANOVA was significant.
 All analyses were performed in R (R Core Team 2021) using the nlme4 and mgcv (Wood, 2011) packages.

 4.3 Results